Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 It is impossible for $O$ to interpret this situation in terms of {\it local} `hidden variables' which assign definite values to the individuals simultaneously.
 Namely, consider, again, the case $Q_{11}=Q_{22}=1$ such that $Q_{11}\leftrightarrow Q_{22}=1$ and, consequently, now $Q_{12}\leftrightarrow Q_{21}=0$.
-This configuration may be graphically represented as

-where one edge solid the other dashed, but same colour, means that the corresponding answers are anti-correlated.
-One can easily check that, in contrast to (\ref{join}), it is impossible to consistently join the two diagrams by drawing all four edges simultaneously (which would correspond to all individuals and thus all edges having definite truth values), as one would obtain a frustrated graph
+This configuration may be graphically represented as where one edge solid the other dashed, but same colour, means that the corresponding answers are anti-correlated.
+One can easily check that, in contrast to (\ref{join}), it is impossible to consistently join the two diagrams by drawing all four edges simultaneously (which would correspond to all individuals and thus all edges having definite truth values), as one would obtain a frustrated graph $O$ must conclude that neither the four individuals nor the four edges can have definite (but unknown) values all at the same time.
+The same verdict holds for any other configuration with $Q_{11}\leftrightarrow Q_{22}=\neg(Q_{12}\leftrightarrow Q_{21})$.